afruni/afruni.github.io/README.md

 </p>

 <p>
-I love everything that has to do with engineering, spanning from robotics to space.
-In my free time I love reading books - mainly fictional novels - and if I'm not tinkering with something mechanical, I'm probably at the gym, horse-riding, painting, or planning a trip to Disney. ☕️📖
+I love everything that has to do with aerospace and engineering, spanning from robotics to space.
+In my free time I love reading books - mainly fictional novels - and if I'm not tinkering with something mechanical, I'm probably at the gym, horse-riding, or painting. ☕️📖
 </p>

 <p>